kakwa/ldapcherry/docs/deploy.rst

 Key attribute:
 ^^^^^^^^^^^^^^

-One attribute must be used as a unique key accross all backends:
+One attribute must be used as a unique key across all backends:

 To set the key attribute, you must set **key** to **True** on this attribute.